2013 Unrelated Business Income Tax

 Senior Tax Analyst

-SHOW FULL BIO » Jodi R. Kessler is the Senior Tax Analyst for Harvard University.
-Her responsibilities include tracking and reporting unrelated business income and various aspects of the Forms 990.
-She ensures compliance with Federal, State and Local tax rules for the University and aids in special projects for various departments.
+SHOW FULL BIO » Jodi R. Kessler is Tax Manager at Massachusetts Institute of Technology.
+Her responsibilities include international, state and local and investment tax research.
+Additionally she assists with general tax compliance as well as questions regarding different payments types.
 Ms. Kessler also works privately as a personal tax consultant for a small group of clients.
-Previously she worked at The Ohio State University as Tax Manager and operated her own law firm specializing in tax consultation, business planning, and criminal defense.
+Previously she worked at Harvard University and The Ohio State University as Tax Manager and operated her own law firm specializing in tax consultation, business planning, and criminal defense.
 Ms. Kessler is a graduate of The Ohio State University (BA and JD), and Capital University (LLM in Taxation).

 University of Notre Dame